Moment measure

 In probability and statistics, a moment measure is a mathematical quantity, function or, more precisely, measure that is defined in relation to mathematical objects known as point processes, which are types of stochastic processes often used as mathematical models of physical phenomena representable as randomly positioned points in time, space or both.
-Moment measures generalize the idea of (raw) moments of random variables, hence arise often in the study of point processes and related fields.
+Moment measures generalize the idea of (raw) moments of random variables, hence they arise often in the study of point processes and related fields.

-An example of a moment measure is the first moment measure of a point process, often called mean measure or intensity measure, which gives the expected or average number of points of the point process being located in some region of space.
+An example of a moment measure is the first moment measure of a point process, often called the mean measure or intensity measure, which gives the expected or average number of points of the point process being located in some region of space.
 In other words, if the number of points of a point process located in some region of space is a random variable, then the first moment measure corresponds to the first moment of this random variable.

 Moment measures feature prominently in the study of point processes as well as the related fields of stochastic geometry and spatial statistics whose applications are found in numerous scientific and engineering disciplines such as biology, geology, physics, and telecommunications.